 To-do List:

 In ShanoirUploader, for OFSEP, the hash 64 (e.g. 111fa0500b66b34d04172c6006bfe1485a5bf63409886416a482e259434e74d3) is actually saved in the patientID element in the upload-job.xml file.
 It may cause confusion.
 This hash 64 will now be saved in the subjectIdentifier element, which stores the patient’s hash key in other cases.
-The patientID element becomes empty because it’s not active for OFSEP.
+The patientID element becomes empty because it’s not active for OFSEP. (done)

-In Shanoir, Add a is.OFSEP Tag in Shanoir.properties to distinguish between the Shanoir OFSEP project and the Shanoir Neurinfo project.
+In Shanoir, Add a is.OFSEP Tag in Shanoir.properties to distinguish between the Shanoir OFSEP project and the Shanoir Neurinfo project. (done)

 Modify the size of the SUBJECT_IDENTIFIER column of the SUBJECT table from 50 to 64.
+(SUBJECT_IDENTIFIER is a String)

-For the import from SU and for OFSEP, since the PatientIdentifier element is empty, display the SubjectIdentifer element of the upload-job.xml at the place of the Patient Identifier at the beginning of import.
+For the import from SU and for OFSEP, since the PatientIdentifier element is empty, display the SubjectIdentifer element of the upload-job.xml at the place of the Patient Identifier at the beginning of import. (done)

 Case subject exists already in the database